Single Parent Adoption

 - Do birthparents choose single adoptive parents?

 Yes.
 Some birthparents prefer to place their baby with a single parent.
 Perhaps a single parent raised them, or they feel that your family is a good match based on a variety of other factors.
-In any case, birthparents do chose to place their babies with single parents on a regular basis.
+In any case, birthparents do choose to place their babies with single parents on a regular basis.

-Over the last five years, IAC has placed babies with almost two-dozen single adoptive parents.
+Over the last five years, IAC has placed babies with almost 50 single adoptive parents.
 Most of these placements were with heterosexual single women.
-A handful of placements were with single lesbian women, and two placements with single men.
+A handful of placements were with single lesbian women, and a few more placements with single men.

 IAC has made only one placement with a single heterosexual man.
 That placement was more than a decade ago.
 It has only been recently that more single men have applied to adopt, so we hope to include more data on this population in the future.

 - Do single people have a longer wait to placement than couples?

-Single parents have a slightly shorter average wait than couples who adopt.
+Single parents have the same average wait as couples who adopt.

-Single parents wait on average 14 months for a placement, while couples wait on average 15 months.
-Again, the sample is small, as we have only done about two dozen such placements so it is hard to generalize.
+Single parents and couples both wait on average 15 months for a placement.
+The sample is small so it is hard to generalize.
 We believe the wait time for single gay men and transgender individuals will likely follow the same pattern with the average wait for placement approximating 15 months.